-Secondly, in the initialization procedure, if the HF supports the Codec Negotiation feature, it shall check if the AT+BRSF command response from the AG has indicated that it supports the Codec Negotiation feature.
-If both the HF and AG do support the Codec Negotiation feature then the HF shall send the AT+BAC=<HF available codecs> command to the AG to notify the AG of the available codecs in the HF.2
+Secondly in the initialization procedure, if the HF supports the Codec Negotiation feature, it shall check if the AT+BRSF command response from the AG to see if the AG has indicated that it supports the Codec Negotiation feature.
+If both the HF and AG do support the Codec Negotiation feature then the HF shall send the AT+BAC=<HF available codecs> command to the AG to notify the AG of the available codecs in the HF.